How much car tax will I pay with an EV?

 Do I have to pay tax on the electricity I use to charge my EV?

-If you’re running a BEV as a company car and you’re charging at home, you can also claim back 5p per mile for business journeys driven from 1 December 2021.
+If you're running an electric car as a company car and you're charging at home, you can also claim back 5p per mile for business journeys driven from 1 December 2021.

 Road pricing and the future of electric vehicle tax